murticalen/FrontendAcademy2023/Lessons/05-files/demoProject.md

 Show the project structure and remove unused files.

-Then, add a Hello World component which accepts color and renders a colored "Hello world" message.
+Then, add a HelloWorld component which accepts color and renders a colored "Hello world" message.
+The component should also accept whether text is uppercase, capitalized or transformed in any other way.

 Also, on click on the message, show an alert in browser.